-2) The creative elements to be protected must be contained in a single advertisement for products or services whose names need not be specified; naming the company is also optional.
-However, if such information is not provided, the name of the advertising agency or consultant must be indicated.

-3) Pre-emption rights become effective as soon as the IAP has received the complete and correct application form as per point 1) above; the rights are registered by the IAP Secretariat and are valid for 18 months against parties subject to compliance with the Code who are deemed to have imitated the advertisement covered by protection in any medium.
+- 2) The creative elements to be protected must be contained in a single advertisement for products or services whose names need not be specified; naming the company is also optional.
+However, if such information is not provided, the name of the advertising agency or consultant must be indicated. - 3) Pre-emption rights become effective as soon as the IAP has received the complete and correct application form as per point 1) above; the rights are registered by the IAP Secretariat and are valid for 12 months against parties subject to compliance with the Code who are deemed to have imitated the advertisement covered by protection in any medium.

-4) All filings are published as quickly as possible on the IAP website - "Advertisements filed for the protection of future campaigns" (in Italian: Elenco depositi a tutela di future campagne).
+- 4) Before expiration, the protection can be extended for a further period of 12 months starting as of the day following the date of expiration of the first period of protection, according to the procedure provided under point 1) - 5) All filings are published as quickly as possible on the IAP website -"Advertisements filed for the protection of future campaigns" (in Italian: Elenco depositi a tutela di future campagne).